 BACKPACKING GEAR LIST FOR THE ZION NARROWS HIKE TOP DOWN

 - Backpack: We used our Osprey packs.
 This is the one I use this the women’s one is too big, and this is the one Jacob uses.
 We ordered a couple of full-on waterproof bags, but we’ve found they don’t have very good support to carry a lot of weight.

 - Dry Sacks / Bags: We each used one large and one small (4 total).

 - Backpacking Tent: Our backpacking tent is one of the best and packs down to 5.5 x 17.5 inches (14 x 44.5 cm) and weighs 3 lbs 2 oz.
 Whichever tent you decide on, it’s really important that it’s light and compact as possible.
 Some people forego having a tent altogether and sleep outside since you can’t backpack the Narrows if it rains anyways.
 I might be a little more high maintenance, but I prefer not being covered in dew when I wake up. ;)

 - Sleeping Bag: We both have REI sleeping bags.
 Pay attention to the temperature rating, weight, and compressed volume.
 You want warmer, lighter, and smaller.

 - Sleeping Pad: We have lightweight sleeping pads, which packs small and is light.
 These are also optional, and our friends with us toughed it out, but we did get better sleep. :)

-- Walking Poles: I have these trekking poles, and Jacob got a rental walking stick.
+- Walking Poles: We have these trekking poles.
 They recommend that you rent walking sticks because yours might get dented up in the water, but mine did just fine.
 I think it also helped to have two for balance when navigating through the rapids.